 This guide will explain what geotargeting is and how to geotarget to get more attention from your audience.
 It shares information on the effectiveness of geotargeting, as well as geotargeting marketing examples you can use for inspiration.

 Ready for your next advertising campaign to hone in on your target market?
 Let’s start with the definition of geotargeting.

-What is geotargeting?
+What is Geotargeting?

 Here’s another example.
 A car repair shop or auto dealership might run a geotargeting advertising campaign to show a certain ad to people who are within 10 miles of the shop’s location.
 Geotargeting advertising is even more specific.
-When consumers opt in to location services for apps on their phone (such as a retail or restaurant app), geotargeting advertising lets you show ads based on their actual location.
-For example, if you run a quick service restaurant or clothing store, you can show ads to target consumers who are close to the premises, and encourage them to visit.
+When consumers opt-in to location services for apps on their phones (such as a retail or restaurant app), geotargeting advertising lets you show ads based on their actual location.
+For example, if you run a quick service restaurant or clothing store, you can show ads to target consumers who are close to the premises and encourage them to visit.

 The first, mentioned earlier, is via a geotargeting app.
 This is any app that uses location-based marketing.
 For example, when you sign into a food delivery app, you’ll see options that are close to your location.
 And when you search for “dentists near me” in your maps app, the results are an example of geotargeting in action.

 GroundTruth’s audience targeting technology helps you to:

-- Target ads to people who have visited a category, brand or location within a certain time period.
+- Target ads to people who have visited a category, brand, or location within a certain time period.

 - Use behavioral targeting by including data on both demographics and visitation.